Preface

 something new: the parentParams map.
 This contains any named parameters used

-by the parent project template, i.e. simple-java-spock-gradle in this case.
+by the parent project template, i.e. java-gradle in this case.

 Because of this, parentParams only exists for subtemplates. |